What do bees do when they are not at work?Posted on 02.09.2020

 Do bees sleep?
 Where do they live in the winter?

-As part of Garden to Garden, our Science Producer Ed McGovern takes a look at the wonderful – and often hidden – world of bees.
-And remember if you’re aged 8-18 – you’ve got till 18th September 2020 to enter our Insect Explorer Image competition!
+As part of Garden to Garden, we take a look at the wonderful – and often hidden – world of bees.

 Bees live up to their busy reputation if you take the time to watch them.
-Flower to flower, with focus, they definitely give the appearance of an insect that’s got stuff to do.
+Moving from flower to flower with focus, they definitely look like insects that have got stuff to do.
 But we recently began to wonder: what do they do when they’re not pollinating?

 Bees are extraordinarily productive.
 Along with other pollinators, bees work wonders for us humans – individual bees often visit over 1000 flowers a day.
 Although only a few species produce the honey that humans, bears and other foraging animals love to eat, bees keep the plant world alive by pollinating flowers which allows the plants to reproduce.
 Over a third of the world’s food supply depends on insect pollination – without bees, we would seriously struggle.

 Invisible Dust’s new downloadable insect guide – Ento-Sleuthing – has information about the history of our ancient relationship with bees as well as a toolkit for identifying those that you see out and about on the flower.
 This blogpost will look at some of the things that bees do when they’re not pollinating and out of sight – what bees do when they’re not at work.

 Most bees aren’t the social sort you might imagine.
 The vast majority of species don’t live in colonies and hives with different roles for queens, drones, workers like honey bees and bumble bees do.
 The UK has over 250 species of bee: 25 bumble bees, 1 honey bee and all the rest are solitary bees.